Germinating the seeds

 Plant your seeds when you receive them for the best germination

 Getting started -- If you have germinated Fuchsia seeds successfully before, you may use the same method that worked for you.
-The tips below reflect what has worked for me.
+The tips below have worked for me.

-Use any small containers or cups that have drainage holes.
-Use a well draining soil mix, such as 2 parts potting soil and 1 part perlite.
-Any alternate mix is equal parts of coir fiber and perlite, with some slow-release fertilizer mixed in.
-Do not add lime to the mix, since the plant likes slightly-acid soil.
+Use small containers or cups that have drainage holes.
+Use a well draining soil mix, such as 2 parts potting soil and 1 part perlite (use small- or medium-sized perlite, not large chunks).
+Any alternate mix is equal parts of coco fiber and perlite, with some granular fertilizer mixed in.
+Don't add lime to the mix, since Fuchsias like slightly-acid soil.

-Keep the pots at about 65-74 degrees F (18-23°C).
-A little cooler at night is ok, but avoid letting them get above 78°F (26°C).
+Keep the pots at about 65-77 degrees F (18-25°C).
+A little cooler at night is ok, but avoid letting them get above 80°F (27°C).
 I recommend keeping a minimum/maximum thermometer near the pots.

 Watering - This Fuchsia likes evenly moist soil, but it shouldn't be perpetually soggy either.
 Never let the pots dry out, but don't let them sit in a tray of water either.

-If your tap water is very high in minerals (or "hard") i recommend using bottled spring water or rain water.
+If your tap water is very high in minerals (or "hard"), you might need to use bottled spring water or rain water.

 Climate -- It thrives when temperatures are mild during the day and cool at night.
 The plant might not thrive if temperatures regularly get above 85° F (29°C), and nights are above 65 degrees F (18 C).
 In warmer conditions, give the plants afternoon shade, and keep the pot shaded.
 The plant can probably only survive a light frost (26°F/-3°C), but it's best to protect it from freezing temperatures.

 Over about 40% humidity is best.
 If the plants seems to suffer from low humidity indoors, consider using an ultrasonic humidifier, sold at home improvement stores and some thrift shops.